Shbh11/Cloud-Connected-Sensors-----Fuzzy-Inference-System/README.md

 COMPLETE PROJECT DESCRIPTION AND WORKING CAN BE FOUND IN THE Project-Description-Working.pdf.

-A DEMO VIDEO IS ALSO INCLUDED
+A DEMO VIDEO IS ALSO INCLUDED.